semaphoreci/docs/configuring-database-access_5c5d618a2c7d3a66e32e2ee7.md

 sudo /usr/share/elasticsearch/bin/elasticsearch-users useradd new_user -p password -r reporting_user
 ```

-### Create a new user with administrative privileges
+### Create a new Elasticsearch user with administrative privileges

 In order to create a new user with administrative privileges in Elasticsearch
 you will need to execute the following command: